neo4j-partners/neo4j-generative-ai-google-cloud/README.md

     gcloud auth application-default login

+Let's install python & pip first:

+    apt install -y python
+    apt install -y pip

+Now, let's create a Virtual Environment to isolate our Python environment and activate it

+    apt-get install -y python3-venv
+    python3 -m venv /app/venv/genai
+    source /app/venv/genai/bin/activate

 To install Streamlit and other dependencies:

     cd ui
-    apt install -y python
-    apt install -y pip
     pip install -r requirements.txt

-You might need to ensure streamlit command is in the PATH.
-To do that (replace `MY_USER_NAME` in the command below):
+Check if `streamlit` command is accessible from PATH by running this command:

+    streamlit --version

+If not, you need to add the `streamlit` binary to PATH variable like below:

-    export PATH="/home/MY_USER_NAME/.local/bin/streamlit:$PATH"
+    export PATH="/app/venv/genai/bin:$PATH"

 Next up you'll need to create a secrets file for the app to use.
 Open the file and edit it: